openproblems-bio/openproblems/openproblems/tasks/_batch_integration/batch_integration_graph/README.md

 Please note, that most methods do not use cell type labels, which improves their usability.

 The `openproblems-python-batch-integration` docker container is used for the methods that can be installed without package conflicts.
-For R methods, the `openproblems-r-extras` container is used.
+(NOTE: add additional containers here) For R methods, the `openproblems-r-extras` container is used.

 Methods are run in four different scenarios that include scaling and highly variable gene selection: